Judgment (law): Hong Kong

-In Mak Kang Hoi v Ho Yuk Wah David, the Court of Final Appeal stated that 'litigants are entitled to have their cases decided with reasonable promptitude'.
+In Mak Kang Hoi v Ho Yuk Wah David, the Hong Kong Court of Final Appeal stated that 'litigants are entitled to have their cases decided with reasonable promptitude'.
 The Court considered that the 'extraordinary' and 'inordinate' delay of 30 months which the trial judge (Madam Recorder Gladys Li SC) took in handing down her reserved judgment was 'wholly excessive' and 'extremely regrettable', and recognised that 'it may lead to a denial of justice as a Judge's memory of the evidence, the witnesses, the submissions and the trial itself may fade with time', but nonetheless upheld her decision as it was 'objectively sound'.

 Similarly, in Dr Yip Chi Him Roger v Lee Kwok Leung, the trial judge (Mr Justice Louis Chan) delivered his reserved judgment over 32 months after the trial.
 The Court of Appeal held that 'notwithstanding the regrettable delay in giving judgment, we come to the firm and clear view that the Judge gave cogent and adequate reasons for his findings and there is no error of law or facts in his findings', and dismissed the appeal.

 Delays have occurred in a number of judicial review cases.
 For example, in Data Key Ltd v Director of Lands, Lui Yuet Tin v Commissioner for Transport and DI v Director of Immigration, Mr Justice Au handed down his reserved judgment 26 to 28 months after the hearing.

 The Court of Appeal has on occasion delivered its reasons for judgment a significant period of time after the hearing.
 For example, in China Medical Technologies v Samson Tsang Tak Yung, the reasons for judgment, as well as the reserved decision as to costs, were delivered by Mr Justice Barma, JA after a delay of 34 months.

 Similar delays have also been encountered in cases in the District Court.
 For example, in Leung Chi Wang v Leung Yui Shing (decided by Deputy District Judge Richard Leung), Kan Yay Shan v Mo You Mut (decided by Deputy District Judge Simon Lui), Golden Field Glass Works v Yeung Chun Keung (decided by Deputy District Judge Timon Shum), and Han Mei Fang v All Occupiers of Flat F, 6th Floor, Kapok Mansion (decided by Deputy District Judge Samson Hung), judgment was handed down between 31 and 33 months after the trial.

 In Welltus v Fornton Knitting, after a trial which lasted 12 days, the trial judge (Deputy High Court Judge Ian Carlson) took over 10 months to hand down his reserved judgment.
 The Court of Appeal held that the trial judge failed to give adequate reasons for his decision and stated that 'the failure to deal with [one of the critical issues was] probably attributable to the delay in the preparation of the judgment'.
 The Court of Appeal therefore set aside the decision and ordered a re-trial before another judge of the Court of First Instance.